 WE WILL (as at March 202 3) PROGRESS (since March 2023) WE HAVE (as at March 2023) 9A The internet safety education session will be carried out in all divisions, every two years, starting in 2023.
 An internet Cadet Safety Programme has been designed and SJAI are now in the stream of identifying internal trainers and upskilling same for course delivery.
-9B All members undergo the SJAI safeguarding training, the Children First e-Learning programme and are vetted by An Garda Síochána before being accepted for membership.
+98 All members undergo the SJAI safeguarding training, the Children First e-Learning programme and are vetted by An Garda Síochána before being accepted for membership.
 Our safeguarding team will continue to monitor this training with assistance from the Enterprise Management System.
-Ongoing continuous training renewed every 3-years for all members is monitored and tracked, with members who are not compliant stood down from SJAI activities.
+Ongoing continuous Safeguarding training must be renewed every 3-years for all members and this obligation is monitored and tracked by our Deputy National Safeguarding Officer, with members who are not compliant stood down from all SJAI activities.
 9C Members are already required to have completed Garda vetting, the Children First e-learning certificate, and SJAI safeguarding training within their third year.
 Our safeguarding team will ensure that non-compliant members are stood down from all activities until any issues are rectified.
 Active engagement and monitoring in place All 3 certifications are required to commence activity in SJAI and must be kept current on a 3-year renewal basis, otherwise the volunteer is stood down from all SJAI activities.